Why Building Student Confidence is Key to Their SuccessNov 04, 2021

 I asked Drew, in front of the class. how he could do that to his group?
 “Did you not think about how they would be affected by your failure to complete the work?
 How could you let your laziness get in the way of such an important project?”
 I thought I was emphasizing the importance of accountability with Drew, but as I was addressing him, I saw him sink further and further into his seat.
 I realized mid-sentence that I was shaming the kid.
 I could see it in his eyes that he was embarrassed and so was everyone else in the room.

 Upon reviewing Drew’s work, I saw that his planning was excellent and he had all the components to complete the project.
+He wrote his script and it was excellent.
 It was the final step of recording that he failed to complete.
 This was the part of the project that was new territory for him.
 His lack of confidence in himself froze his work.

 According to a survey conducted by entrepreneur.com, lacking confidence is one of the key reasons young people get fired from their jobs.
 Not having the courage to make firm decisions and take concrete action leads to a lack of productivity.
 One of the key components in students becoming adaptable is instilling in them personal confidence and courage.